 Primary biliary cholangitis (PBC; also known as primary biliary cirrhosis) is a chronic progressive liver disease of autoimmune origin that is characterized by destruction of the intralobular bile ducts.
-The pathogenesis of PBC is unclear; however, it primarily affects middle-aged women and is frequently associated with other autoimmune conditions.
+The pathogenesis of PBC is unclear.
+PBC is frequently associated with other autoimmune conditions and primarily affects middle-aged women.
 In the early stages, PBC is typically asymptomatic.
-Fatigue is the most common initial complaint.
+Fatigue is the most common initial symptom.
 In advanced disease, increased fibrotic changes lead to typical signs of cholestasis (e.g., jaundice), portal hypertension (e.g., ascites, gastrointestinal bleeding), and severe hypercholesterolemia (e.g., xanthomas, xanthelasmas).
-Elevated cholestasis parameters (ALP, γ-GT, bilirubin) in addition to antimitochondrial antibodies (AMAs) help establish the diagnosis.
-Management consists of slowing disease progression with ursodeoxycholic acid and relieving symptoms.
+Elevated alkaline phosphatase (ALP) levels, antimitochondrial antibodies (AMA), and liver biopsy findings can establish the diagnosis.
+Management involves supportive care, e.g., management of cholestasis-associated pruritus, and slowing disease progression with ursodeoxycholic acid.
 Liver transplantation is the only definitive treatment.

 - Positive family history is a predisposing factor.